-- The immediate supervisor of an employee that has reported to them situations described in #9 of this section are required to forward the information to the Executive Director of Financial Services/Insurance, Harper Campus, within a 24-hour time frame.
+- The immediate supervisor of an employee that has reported to them situations described in #9 of this section are required to forward the information to the Risk Management office within a 24-hour time frame.

 - College driving policy will be signed by potential employee drivers

 - Employee must hold a valid North Carolina or South Carolina driver’s license.

 - Any employee with more than 2 “current” convictions of a moving violation and corresponding state points or at fault accidents (“current” means the period necessary for points to be deleted from the state driver’s license record—usually three (3) years) will not be allowed to operate college-owned vehicles.